caldempsey/DockerSparkCluster/README.md

 ## Ship it

 To **spark-submit** copy your application bundle into all workers by inserting your application and config to the docker volumes shared across all hosts.
 Your application should be inserted to `/mnt/spark-apps`, and your input files into `/mnt/spark-files`.
 There is no Pyspark support as of yet.
-Use the template spark-submit `/spark-submit/template-app.sh` containing your JAR and main class.
+There is a template spark-submit `/spark-submit/template-app.sh` containing an example shell script which you can use to direct the master-node to your JAR and main class by a docker-run call to the network.